What is account-based marketing or ABM and why are B2B marketers so bullish on it?

 An ICP is typically developed using machine learning-based predictive analytics and scoring to determine if an account (not an individual) is an ideal fit for a company’s product or service.
-The ICP should consider relevant account characteristics including industry/vertical, size (both employee number and annual revenue), budget, geography and technology used.
+The ICP should consider relevant characteristics including industry/vertical, size (both employee number and annual revenue), budget, geography and technology used.

 A wide variety of ABM tools are available to automate and execute ABM strategies.
-These include tools that provide B2B data enrichment, AI-based predictive analytics and recommendations, interaction management (i.e., digital advertising, direct mail, websites, events and sales outreach), and ABM infrastructure and orchestration.
+These include tools that provide B2B data enrichment, AI-based predictive analytics and recommendations, interaction management (i.e., digital advertising, direct mail, websites, events and sales outreach) and ABM infrastructure and orchestration.

 Since data enrichment is a chief capability of ABM tools, it’s first to understand the types of data these platforms work with:

 - Firmographic data: Provides quantitative business information, including vertical market, company size and number of locations, number of employees, annual revenue and growth.
-Firmographic data can be sourced from annual reports, LinkedIn and third-party vendors.

 - Intent data: Identifies company actions or signals that indicate whether or not an account is “in-market” for a solution.
-Intent data can be sourced from B2B forums or job boards (to view account participation in them), first-party content downloads or ad clicks, as well as third-party vendors.

 Now, let’s dig into all of the capabilities and the key considerations involved in choosing an ABM tool.

 Effective ABM begins with robust, accurate account data.
 While many B2B companies collect vast amounts of first-party data, there are often gaps that can negatively impact efforts to customize content and offers to target accounts for ABM.
-Some ABM tool vendors and their partners provide very specific types of business data, as well as broad-based business data, that can provide important insights into purchase intent.
+Some vendors and their partners provide very specific types of business data, as well as broad-based business data, that can provide important insights into purchase intent.

 Personalization and/or predictive recommendations

 B2B buyers expect personalized messaging and offers from the companies they do business with.
-Some ABM tool vendors use proprietary machine learning and AI to allow customers to create and execute highly personalized ABM campaigns and programs.
+Some vendors use proprietary machine learning and AI to allow customers to create and execute highly personalized campaigns and programs.
 On the other hand, many vendors integrate with third-party personalization tools or CRM platforms that drive these types of customized programs.

 B2B marketers must increasingly engage target accounts on multiple channels with highly customized and consistent ABM programs.
 Effective B2B channels include both offline (direct mail, events, roadshows and in-person/phone-based sales outreach) and online (email, websites, virtual events, webinars and paid/organic search, display and social) media.
-Many ABM tool vendors manage ABM interactions, including offering CPC-based paid ad programs across search, display and social media.
+Many vendors manage ABM interactions, including offering CPC-based paid ad programs across search, display and social media.

 ABM is new for many B2B organizations, and, even for those that have been doing ABM, there’s still plenty of room for expansion and integration (See Table 3).
 As a result, measuring and reporting on program success will be vital for ongoing C-suite support, as well as securing sales team buy-in.
-ABM tool vendors are expanding their reporting capabilities through investments in AI to provide faster, deeper and more visual analytics that can highlight performance trends and patterns (highest performing geographic locations or company characteristics, for example).
+Vendors are expanding their reporting capabilities through investments in AI to provide faster, deeper and more visual analytics that can highlight performance trends and patterns (highest performing geographic locations or company characteristics, for example).
 In addition, more vendors are providing reports at both the account and individual/contact level.

 Third-party software integration

-ABM tool vendors are aggressively expanding their application architectures through native integration and APIs to offer B2B marketers streamlined access to the third-party systems already in their technology stacks.
+Vendors are aggressively expanding their application architectures through native integration and APIs to offer B2B marketers streamlined access to the third-party systems already in their technology stacks.
 Native or out-of-the-box integrations are most commonly available for CRMs and marketing automation platforms, although many tool vendors also offer plug-and-play access to event platforms and content management systems (CMSs).
 Several tools are specifically customized for Salesforce integration and use.
 API integration may incur additional charges, generally on a per-call basis for each data download.

-The benefits of using ABM tools
+What are the benefits of using ABM tools?

 Automating ABM data, analytics, campaigns and workflow processes can provide numerous benefits, including the following: